Teodoro Bronzini

 Teodoro Bronzini (October 10, 1888 – August 20, 1981) was an Argentine politician, affiliated with the Socialist Party, who served as Mayor of Mar del Plata for four periods, from the 1920s to the 1960s.
 He developed a public and private career for more than 60 years.
-Bronzini is unanimously recognized for his honest and efficient administration of the public finance.

 Early life and career

 He was born on 10 October 1888, in the neighborhood of La Boca, Buenos Aires.
 His parents were Italian immigrants from the town of Porto Recanati (at that time hamlet of Recanati), in the Italian region of Marche, on the Adriatic Sea coast.
 His father was Juan Bronzini, a boat skipper in Italy, and in Argentina worked in the fishing industry, first in the Rio de la Plata and soon in the city of Mar del Plata, where he and his family settled in 1892.
 Her mother was Luisa Giorgetti.
 At the age of eight he worked in one of the old resorts on Bristol beach.
 Soon after, he became the newsboy at Bristol Hotel.
 Once he completed his basic instruction, he graduated as bookkeeper, which prepared him to work for retailers, and to teach accountancy and mathematics at a later period of his life.
 From 1937 he became involved in insurance business, which would be his main private activity for the rest of his life along with press activities.